Thailand Visa Options for Digital Nomads in 2023

-TIP: Amanda also has a service where they help you with the entire application process, so they also help you write the business plan and pitch deck.
+TIP: Amanda also has a service that helps you with the entire application process, so they also help you write the business plan and pitch deck.
 They pre-select app ideas with their contacts at BOI, to ensure that the idea is not saturated.

 What is the processing time for the Smart-S Visa?

 It takes 2 months to get visa approval, so if you come with a 30-day visa waiver, it is better to apply for the Smart visa if you are not in Thailand yet.
 If it is approved before your arrival, you can also collect it from an embassy outside Thailand.

 How many people can apply for the Smart-S Visa as a team?

 You can add three people to the official application, but after the setup is complete, you can hire other foreigners by giving them the Smart-T Visa.
 All you need to do is pay them 5,000 baht per month, or about $1,500 USD.
 There is no limit to the number of Smart-T visas you can provide, as long as you pay the required income to your employees.

 How are you taxed if you apply for the Smart-S Visa in Thailand?

 You do have to pay taxes with the Smart-S visa.
 Thailand really cares about what goes into business bank accounts, so once you start a Thai business, you create a business account as well.